 The Science Behind Chemical Peels

-Chemical peels work by loosening the bonds that hold dead skin cells on the surface.
+Chemical peels act by loosening the bonds that hold dead skin cells on the surface.
 Once those bonds break down, the skin can shed built-up cells more evenly.

 Key points that explain the results: